SamYStudiO/es-theme-next-pixel/README.md

 Theme is compatible with 16:9, 16:10 and 4:3 screens.

-Here are some configuration examples:
+Here are some screenshots using different theme settings:

 ![0](https://raw.githubusercontent.com/samystudio/es-next-pixel/master/screenshots/0.jpg)